chriswells0/freebsd-scripts/README.md

 Feedback and contributions are welcome!

+## Scripts

+[backup-apache](backup-apache) backs up Let's Encrypt certs (if present), Apache includes, and the www directory.
+If Apache is installed in a jail, you can provide the path to the jail to back up from there.

+---

+[backup-configs](backup-configs) backs up common config files that may have been modified on the system.
+Includes /etc and /usr/local/etc from the host as well as from inside all jails.
+Also backs up configs for OSSEC and DKIM, if present.

+---

+[portsfetch](portsfetch) can be used to switch to the current quarterly branch for FreeBSD ports and to update your local ports tree after switching.
+See [Using Quarterly Ports on FreeBSD](https://chriswells.io/blog/using-quarterly-ports-on-freebsd) for background information and usage instructions.

 ## Libraries

 Currently, the bulk of this project consists of the scripts in the [lib](lib) directory that provide functions for other scripts to use.
 I've made changes to make those libraries more flexible before sharing them, and I'll release additional scripts over time as I update them to incorporate those changes.